 “There are vehicles that have been on the market for 3, sometimes 4 years, that are still worth considering,” says Hannes Oosthuizen, Cars.co.za Consumer Experience Manager and #CarsAwards project leader.
 “We simply had to be inclusive of everything (all models and derivatives) listed in the new vehicle market, particularly if you consider that after-sales service accounts for the scoring.
 In other words, a slightly older car with a lower product score from the judges, could still come out on top in its category if its brand achieves excellent after-sales service ratings.”

-The deadline is 1 September of every year.
-This is when the Cars.co.za's extended editorial team sits down and debates the categories and selects the semi-finalists.
-All cars available in the market on that date are included.
+The deadline for inclusion was 1 October this year.
+This was when the Cars.co.za extended editorial team sat down and debated the categories and selected the semi-finalists.
+All cars available in the market on that date were included.

 2. Cars are judged within the categories they fall under, against their peers